apollographql/rust-best-practices/book/chapter_01.md

 * Avoid needlessly collect/allocate of a collection (e.g. vector) just to throw it away later by some larger operation or by another iteration.
 * Prefer `iter` over `into_iter` unless you don't need the ownership of the collection.
 * Prefer `iter` over `into_iter` for collections that inner type implements `Copy`, e.g. `Vec<T: Copy>`.
 * For summing numbers prefer `.sum` over `.fold`. `.sum` is specialized for summing values, so the compiler knows it can make optimizations on that front, while fold has a blackbox closure that needs to be applied at every step.
-If you need to sum by an initial value, just added in the expression.
+If you need to sum by an initial value, just added in the expression `let my_sum = [1, 2, 3].sum() + 3`.

 ## 1.6 Comments: Context, not Clutter

 > "Context are for why, not what or how"

-Well-written Rust code, with expressive tyoes and good naming, often speaks for itself.
+Well-written Rust code, with expressive types and good naming, often speaks for itself.
 Many high-quality codebases thrive on **few or no comments**.
 And that's a good thing.

 Still, there are **moments where code alone isn't enough** - when there are performance quirks, external constraints, or non-obvious tradeoffs that require a nudge to the reader.
 In those cases, a concise comment can prevent hours of head-scratching or searching git history.